deislabs/mystikos/doc/user-getting-started-docker-dotnet.md

     "ProductID": 1,
     "SecurityVersion": 1,

-	// Open LibOS specific settings
+	// Mystikos specific settings
     // The heap size of the user application.
 Increase this setting if your app experienced OOM.
     "UserMemSize": "512m",
     // The path to the entry point application in rootfs "ApplicationPath": "/usr/bin/dotnet",
     // The parameters to the entry point application "ApplicationParameters": ["/app/sum.dll"],
-    // Whether we allow "ApplicationParameters" to be overridden by command line options of "libos exec" "HostApplicationParameters": true,
+    // Whether we allow "ApplicationParameters" to be overridden by command line options of "myst exec" "HostApplicationParameters": true,
 }
 ```